Criminology/Criminal Justice

 See the Fees and Other Costs section.
 Books and additional supplies cost approximately $100–200 per course.

-The Bachelor of Arts (Criminal Justice) program can be completed in four years of full-time study, with students taking 10 courses per calendar year.
+The Bachelor of Arts (Criminal Justice) program can be completed in four years of full-time study if students take 10 courses per calendar year.

 Course | Title | Credits |